 Established in 1973, Interface Children & Family Services is the region’s most comprehensive nonprofit social services agency providing direct, responsive, wrap-around services to address the complex needs of client and community.

-As a critical safety net for children and families, Interface provides 24 distinct programs across six core program areas including mental health and trauma treatment, domestic violence and child abuse prevention, youth crisis intervention, human trafficking, reentry services and 2-1-1 information and referral in 19 counties.
+As a critical safety net for children and families, Interface provides 30 distinct programs across seven core program areas including mental health and trauma treatment, domestic violence and child abuse prevention, youth crisis intervention, human trafficking, reentry services, early child and family development, and 2-1-1 information and referral in 21 counties.

 Interface works collaboratively with many other service providers.
 We are the only agency with a presence in all existing, formalized “under one roof” facilities across Ventura County.
 With collaboration, Interface best provides family support, domestic violence intervention, outreach and youth activities, as well as prevention and counseling within economically challenged communities.
 To establish a foundation of violence prevention and mental health, Interface embeds five family strengthening objectives into its programs: